 One of the most unfortunate truths known to humankind is the fact that the disenfranchised, who typically have the least to do with actual causes of economic downturns, are those who suffer the most when the economy crashes or inflation wracks the financial landscape.

 Nonprofits are the world’s first responders to many major crises, including those of the economic sort.
 Whether you’re working for a food bank, a direct relief organization, a medical volunteer corps, or a far-from-the-frontlines org, your work will be more necessary than ever now that many families need more help than they did before.

 You’ll need resources to meet the vast need.

 And so!
 You must fundraise!

 Overhead doesn’t disappear during recessions.
+Inflation makes it worse.

 Unfortunately, your nonprofit’s overhead costs won’t disappear simply because the economy has entered into a recession.
 You’ll still have to pay rent on your nonprofit’s office.
 Office supplies won’t suddenly become free simply because we’ve entered a downturn.
 And, of course, your nonprofit will still need to pay staffers’ salaries—sure, they’re working for a good cause, but they still have bills of their own!

 Like it or not, running a nonprofit costs money.
 Running any sort of operation, be it for-profit or nonprofit, takes resources—and that won't change, even if everything else has.

 It’s best to face this fact head-on: you and your team are going to need to fundraise.
 Knowing that you have the funds to continue operating, to continue paying your staffers a living wage, and to cover operating expenses will encourage you to keep fighting the good fight.